 - open: neutral state, this does not impact the search result.

 - checked: focus, results that appear must include one of the checked values in the attributes.

 - crossed-out: exclude, results that appear must not include this value regardless of any other checked values.

 Increasing and Decreasing Results

-The plus and minus icons next to the attribute increases or decreases the listed values by five (5).
-The maximum that facet is set to is fifty (50) values.
+The "plus" and "minus" icons next to the attribute increases or decreases the number of listed values by five (5).
+The maximum that facet is set to show fifty (50) values.